thindil/nimalyzer/doc/configuration.rst

     check assignments shorthand
     explanation Shorthand assignments are shorter to write and can be more readable, especially with long names of variables.

+    check caseStatements min 3
+    explanation Short case statements can be replaced by if statements for better readablity.

 Search rules
 ------------
 Search rules are similar to the check rules.
 The main difference is that they